 - Insolvency proceedings

-The ease, or difficulty, in doing business in another country is the first thing a foreign company must take into consideration.
+The ease in doing business in another country is the first thing a foreign company must consider.
 There are various tools available to determine a country’s business environment.
 World Bank’s Doing Business project measures the ease of doing business across 189 countries, including Australia.
 The report looks into business regulations or the lack thereof.
 The report also looks into the ease of creating a company, enforcing contracts, and settling insolvency issues.
-The Enterprise Surveys project looks into business environment-related issues, including access to finance, corruption levels, infrastructure or workforce availability, and competition across 135 countries.
+The Enterprise Surveys project looks into business environment-related issues.
+These issues include access to finance, corruption levels, infrastructure or workforce availability, and competition across 135 countries.

 The findings of these studies may be misleading or conflicting.
 Businesses should then just use these studies are guides.
-It is always best to conduct your own due diligence in investigating a prospect partner’s credit situation and financial health before doing business with them.
+Slater Byrne helps overseas companies collect debt in Australia by advising them to conduct due diligence on credit situation and financial health.
 This will save you from getting into trouble later when collecting unpaid debts.

 One of the areas in terms of business context is payment culture.
 In Australia, the average days sales outstanding (DSO) is good.
 The standard payment term in Australia is more than 30 days.
 Australia rank high among other countries though in terms of the shortest standard payment term.